olpeh/olpeh.github.io/_drafts/react-suspense.md

 Error: .plugins must be an array, or undefined
 ```

-This error I was able to fix by modifying our WebPack config for loading TypeScript files by simplyfying it to always use ts-loader.
+This error I was able to fix by modifying our webpack config for loading TypeScript files by simplifying it to always use ts-loader.
 As my colleague pointed out, we were using babel, even though we actually did not need it in a TypeScript project.

 ```diff